kulichik39/photoionization_analysis/README.md

 # RABBIT_postprocessing
-Scripts for handling input to, and analysing output of, the relativistic Fortran code for RABBIT simulations.
+Scripts for handling input to, and analysing output of, the relativistic Fortran code for attosecond simulations.